marcodb26/TabMania/README-DEV.md

 # TabMania for developers

+* Call `settingsStore.setOptionDevMode(true)` to enable extra options and menus for developers
+  - For now this only adds the _Extended tabId_ configuration checkbox
+  - You might want to reload the popup for the changes to take effect

 * Call `tmStats()` on the dev tools console of the popup to see some popup performance statistics.

-* Call `tmStorage()` to get a full view of all chrome.storage variables currently set
+* Call `tmStorage()` to get a full view of all chrome.storage variables currently set.

-* Call `popupDockerBg.showState()` in the background page console to find state of popup
+* Call `popupDockerBg.showState()` in the background page console to find the state of the popup (docked or undocked)

 * Why should I not just use `chrome://inspect/#pages` to make sense of my tabs?
   * Chrome inspect pages is a DevTool, and shows info for developers, so for each page you'll also